Kotzmik/AWS-Jekyll/README.md

 (readme.md is WIP) SAM{instalacja, wymagania}

 ## About
-AWS-Jekyll is a project that creates an infrastructure to make, host and manage static websites in a quick and easy way without the necessity of installing any software on your device.
+AWS-Jekyll is a project that creates an infrastructure to make, host and manage static websites in a quick and easy way.

 ### Main components:
 - [Jekyll](https://jekyllrb.com) (version 4.1.1)